Paul-Nixon/animated-profile-grid/README.md

 # **What I Learned**
 * Figma is a godsend for me.
 It helped me play with the grid's layout, import some styles to SCSS/CSS, and ultimately focus more on its functionality than designing it.
 I'm currently inexperienced with the tool, but I'll definitely use it for future projects.
-* Animations are fun but frustrating to work with if you're not at least decent w/CSS.
+* Animations are fun but frustrating to work with if you're inexperienced with them.
+Most of the production time was spent ensuring they appeared similar to the Figma project's prototype and utilizing ReactJS to render simultaneous animations.
+I'm satisfied with the finished product, but I want to use animations in subsequent projects, so my CSS skills need to improve.
+* Establishing a productive workflow and following it is better than adjusting everything on the fly.
+Before this project, my workflow was the following: Brainstorm ideas -> Research ->
 # **Screenshots**
 # **Technologies**
 # **Installation**
-See `INSTALL.md` to learn how to install this project.<br></br>
+See `INSTALL.md` for more information.<br></br>
 # **Contributing**
 # **Contact**
 # **Acknowledgments**